World Wildlife Fund: Corporate partnerships

 WWF has been accused by the campaigner Corporate Watch of being too close to business to campaign objectively.
 WWF claims partnering with corporations such as Coca-Cola, Lafarge, Carlos Slim's, and IKEA will reduce their effects on the environment.
-WWF received €56 million (US$80 million) from corporations in 2010 (an 8% increase in support from corporations compared to 2009), accounting for 11% of total revenue for the year.
+WWF received €56 million from corporations in 2010 (an 8% increase in support from corporations compared to 2009), accounting for 11% of total revenue for the year.

 For its 2019 fiscal year, WWF reported 4% of its total operating revenue coming from corporations.

 Alleged human rights abuses by paramilitaries

 In 2017, a report by Survival International claimed that WWF-funded paramilitaries are committing abuses against the indigenous Baka and Bayaka in the Congo Basin, who "face harassment and beatings, torture and death" as well as corrupting and aiding in the destruction of conserved areas.
 The report accused WWF and its guards of partnering with several logging companies who carried out deforestation while the rangers ignored wildlife trafficking networks.

-In 2019, an investigation by BuzzFeed News alleged that paramilitary groups funded by the organisation are engaged in serious human rights abuses against villagers, and the organisation has covered up the incidents and acted to protect the perpetrators from law enforcement.
+In 2019, an investigation by BuzzFeed News alleged that paramilitary groups funded by the organization are engaged in serious human rights abuses against villagers, and the organization has covered up the incidents and acted to protect the perpetrators from law enforcement.
 These armed groups were claimed to torture, sexually assault, and execute villagers based on false accusations.
 In one instance found by BuzzFeed News investigators, an 11-year-old boy was allegedly tortured by WWF-funded rangers in front of his parents; WWF ignored all complaints against the rangers.
 In another incident, a ranger attempted to rape a Tharu woman, and when she resisted, he attacked her with bamboo stick until she lost consciousness.
 While the ranger was arrested, the woman was pressured not to press charges, resulting in the ranger going free.
 In 2010, WWF-sponsored rangers reportedly killed a 12-year-old girl who was collecting tree bark in Bardiya National Park.
 Park and WWF officials allegedly obstructed investigations in these cases by "falsifying and destroying evidence, falsely claiming the victims were poachers, and pressuring the families of the victims to withdraw criminal complaints".

 In July 2019, Buzzfeed reported that a leaked report by WWF accused guards of beating and raping women, including pregnant women, while torturing men by tying their penises with fishing lines.
 The investigations were cut short after paramilitary groups threatened investigators with death.
 The investigators accused WWF of covering the crimes.
 Releasing an official statement, WWF claimed that the report was not made public to ensure the safety of the victims and that the guards were suspended and are awaiting prosecution.
 However, Buzzfeed accused the WWF of attempting to withhold the report to the U.S. congressional committee that was investigating the human rights violations by instead providing highly redacted versions.